 - Mix everything together until combined.

-- Spoon onto a non stick sheet and spread out to make a biscuit shape.
-The mixture makes 12 normal sized or 6 large.
+- Spoon onto a non stick sheet and spread out to make a cookie biscuit shape.
+The mixture makes 12 normal sized cookies or 6 large.

 - Bake for 15-20 mins until golden at 350°F / 180 °C.

 - As they have fresh banana they will go off quickly so it’s best to eat straight away.
-They can be stored for a few days in the fridge but will loose their crunch.
+They can be stored for a few days in the fridge but the cookies will lose their crunch.